PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 **Step 5: Spread the Mulch**
 Apply mulch evenly to a depth of 2–3 inches.
 Keep mulch 1–3 inches away from the trunk to prevent moisture from contacting the bark, which can encourage pests and disease.
 You should always be able to see the root flare clearly; if not, the mulch is too close or too deep.

-To calculate how much mulch you need, you can use this set of calculations.
-A phone calculator can help with this.
+{{< notice tip >}}You can work out how much mulch you need by using this calculation.
 Area of tree ring: 3.14 x the radius (r) squared.
 The radius is half of the diameter, so a 6ft ring would be 3 ft squared, or 9 ft.

 Multiply the area by the depth of the mulch in feet.
 3 inches would be 0.25 ft.